stereoIII6/fraxio_framework/WhitePaper.md

 ## PYE Token [PYE] ERC721

-The PYE token is a multilayer nteractive token it utilizes layer technology, verifiable andomness, Real Time Oracle Data Feeds and Real Time Data Feeds to generate interactive Audio Visual Tokens that can
+The PYE token is a multilayer interactive token it utilizes layer technology, verifiable andomness, Real Time Oracle Data Feeds and Real Time Data Feeds to generate interactive Audio Visual Tokens that can